 - What alterations might be made to day-to-day practice in schools and cultural organizations to better assure both excellence and inclusion?

 - What needs to change in order to better assure progression; how do we exert influence to make this happen?

 Contributors & Sessions

-The day will be hosted by Kenneth Tharp, freelance arts professional and former Chief Executive of The Place.
+The day will be hosted by Kenneth Tharp, Director of the Africa Centre.

 At the centre of the day we are hosting Commissions of Enquiry.
 These extended workshops will be facilitated by a range of experts and will tackle big questions around ensuring progression before feeding into the final plenary.